 Slo-Dri Fluid Additive: Due to the fact that acrylic paint dries so quickly, it can make it difficult to achieve certain effects.
 A medium such as this allows for smoother blending and allows artists longer to work.

 Matte Medium: Artists can add a matte medium to their acrylics if they want to achieve a non-reflective and matte finish.

 Leading Acrylic Paint Brands

-Liquitex: This quality and trusted art brand offers just about anything you might need from the world of acrylic paints.
+Liquitex: This quality and trusted art brand offer just about anything you might need from the world of acrylic paints.
 From the Liquitex Professional Soft Bodied Acrylic line to the Liquitex Basics Acrylics, there’s something for every level of artist.
 They also make some of the best Acrylic Mediums & Varnishes that can be found.

-Golden: One of the world’s leading paint manufacturers, Golden is responsible for high quality paints.
+Golden: One of the world’s leading paint manufacturers, Golden is responsible for high-quality paints.
 Some of their more popular acrylic products include Golden Heavy Body Acrylics and Golden Fluid Acrylics.